The ethnomusicology, musicology, and composition programs will accept applications for the 2024/25 academic year.

-The Application for Graduate Admission and Fellowships will open on September 4, 2018.
-Please submit the application and all supporting materials before December 3rd (9:00p.m., P.S.T.) in order to be considered for admission for Fall 2019.
-No changes can be made to your application after submission.
+The Application for Graduate Admission and Fellowships will open on September 13, 2023.
+Please submit the application and all supporting materials by 8:59 pm Pacific Standard Time on December 11, 2023 in order to be considered for admission for Fall 2024.
+The application deadline is strictly observed and no submission or changes to application can be made after the deadline.

 Please begin an application to view all of the requirements, including a Statement of Purpose, Personal History Statement, Transcripts, Test Scores, and 3 Letters of Recommendation.
 Composition applicants are asked to upload recordings and scores for 3-5 pieces.
-History & Literature and Ethnomusicology applicants should submit 1-2 research papers as samples of their scholarship.
+Musicology and Ethnomusicology applicants should submit 1-2 research papers as samples of their scholarship.